Four Perspectives on SuccessSue Afutu

 If you forget the role God plays, you can become a boot-licker, trying to get your way up with flattery.

+These four principles are worth remembering not just on your way up but also when you achieve your dreams.
 All the very best in your journey to the top.

 See also: It’s All in There II